LDpNgn/Fundamental-ML/README.md

 We will use Random Forest to identify the emotion category where the model makes the most accurate and most errors, as it is selected to be the best model.

-As we can see from the classification report above, the most accurate is label 3 (the majority class) and the most errors is label 1 (the minority class).
-This can be predicted because when there is a large disparity in the number of instances per class, the model may tend to perform better on the majority class while struggling with the minority classes.

 ##### Show images with original labels and predictive labels on validation dataset
 - Original dataset